 Manuscripts of papers are to be sent in two versions: 1) in full version including an abstract, key words, author information, contact address and email; 2) in an anonymous version which must be identical to the full one, except for the data permitting to identify the author.
 The editorial team reserves the right to anonymise the text before its submission for the review process.

 Papers submitted should range in length from10 to 35 standard pages (1800 characters including spaces), critical reviews should not exceed 7 standard pages, whereas news and commentaries should not go beyond 5 standard pages.
 The texts can be written in Czech, Slovak or in English.
 Each paper should include an English abstract (one or two paragraphs), and a list of three to seven English keywords.
 Both the abstract and the key words can be submitted in Czech and the editorial team would, in such case, provide the translation.
 The text should use 12-point font, a line spacing of 1,5, and the footnotes should employ 10-point font and a line spacing of 1.
-Pages should not use formatting and must be numbered.
-Scientific papers must contain footnotes.
-The submitted text should not include a bibliography.
+Scientific papers must contain footnotes and bibliography.

 Images, photographs, tables, figures and any other visual support, must be submitted as separate files, ideally as images in .tif format, or in the case of tables, in MS Excel format.
 The author holds responsibility for obtaining the copyright and reproduction rights for the submitted material.